ocaml/merlin/editor/emacs/index.markdown

 ## Expression construction

 Merlin provides commands to browse and fill typed holes (`_`).
-Such holes sometimes appear in the result of other commands like `destruct` and can also also be inserted manually in the source code to get access to code generation.
+Such holes sometimes appear in the result of other commands like `destruct` and can also be inserted manually in the source.

 - `M-x merlin-construct` \
 Provides valid type-based constructions when the cursor is on a typed hole (`_`) that could fill this hole.
 Can be used in alternation with `destruct`.

 - `M-x merlin-next-hole` and `M-x merlin-previous-hole` \
 Navigates to the next or previous typed hole (`_`) in the buffer.